wow-actions/app-token/README.md

 ## Usage

+Visit the [installation page](https://github.com/marketplace/save-app-token-to-secrets) and install the GitHub App on your repositories.
+That's all there is to it ❤️

 Two secrets with name `APP_NAME` and `APP_TOKEN` will be created or updated before any workflow run, so we can use the secrets in our workflow.

 ```yaml